gators.feature_generation_str package#

 Parameters:

-• patterns (List[str], default=["is_numeric", "is_email", "is_url", "is_phone"]) –
+• patterns (list[str], default=["is_numeric", "is_email", "is_url", "is_phone"]) –

 Patterns to detect.
 Options:

-• ”is_numeric”: Contains only digits (possibly with decimal/negative)
+• ”is_numeric”: Contains only digits (with decimal/negative)

 • ”is_email”: Matches email pattern (basic check)